Global Entrepreneurship Week 2015 took place in over 150 countries around the world, including Israel, on the 15th-22nd of November 2015.

 Sivan was a guest lecturer at Kaplan school in Petah Tikva.

-Sivan is friends with Lilach Bernstein, with whom she identified the needs of new parents and developed the Mitti kit - a kit that attaches to the handles of a baby carriage and meets the immediate needs of parents, incorporating their daily needs with technology.
+Sivan partnered with Lilach Bernstein.
+They both identified the needs of new parents and developed the Mitti kit - a kit that attaches to the handles of a baby carriage and meets the immediate needs of parents, incorporating their daily needs with technology.

 Sivan is a third-year student of business administration and marketing at a management school, and says this about herself:

-I began my way as an entrepreneur during a management course at the university with Professor Daphna Kariv.
+I began my way as an entrepreneur during a management course at the college with Professor Daphna Kariv."

 This is the first model of the Mitti kit: